- International Practice

 Handled the environmental aspects of a $2.85 billion acquisition by Apache Corporation of Oklahoma and Texas operations in the Anadarko basin that use hydraulic fracturing to produce oil and natural gas.

 Represented a major integrated petroleum company in connection with the environmental aspects of its securities filings and on the allocation of cleanup liabilities associated with a corporate spinoff and initial public offering.

-Advised on the environmental aspects of a major upstream and midstream oil and gas acquisition involving assets in Alaska; continuing to assist the acquiror with permitting and compliance issues impacting the acquired assets.
+Advised a large energy company on the environmental aspects of a major upstream and midstream oil and gas acquisition involving a major oil company's assets in Alaska's Cook Inlet.

 Represented the agent bank on the environmental aspects of a financing for a newly-formed master limited partnership secured by significant petroleum terminal, pipeline, and other assets.